-As part of developing a robust Aftercare process, the Agency visited Kavango Resources PLC (LSE: KAV)'s operations in Filabusi.
-Their flagship project is poised to become one of Zimbabwe's largest gold mines.
+The Agency visited Kavango Resources PLC (LSE: KAV) at their Filabusi operation, a flagship project poised to become one of Zimbabwe's largest gold mines.
 The Hillside Gold Project near Bulawayo has demonstrated exceptional potential, with ongoing drilling uncovering multiple new gold deposits across its 503-hectare site, including the highly promising Prospect One.
-Part of Kavango's strategy includes appointing local Zimbabwean experts, and they have also managed to attract Zimbabweans who had been working in large international mining corporations to lead their new operation back to the country.
+Kavango's strategic appointment of Lovejoy Ngomamiti, a seasoned mining expert from Barrick Mining Corporation, further underscores their commitment to scaling operations and maximizing Zimbabwe's mineral wealth.
+The Agency applauds Kavango's investment confidence and dedication to long-term value creation, reinforcing Zimbabwe's position as a premier destination for mining sector growth.
+This engagement exemplifies the Agency's proactive efforts to support high-impact projects that drive sustainable economic development.